Air Pollution May Be As Harmful To Your Lungs As Smoking Cigarettes, Study Finds

 "And so as climate change progresses, we expect that vulnerable populations and — even healthy populations — are going to see increased effects," Brigham says.

-In the past, the larger concern about ozone was the short-term exacerbation in symptoms during smog-alert days for people living with chronic lung disease such as asthma or COPD.
+In the past, the larger concern about ozone was the short-term exacerbation of symptoms during smog-alert days for people living with chronic lung disease such as asthma or COPD.
 The effects of long-term, chronic exposures were not well understood.

-"In the past the EPA has not accepted that COPD is caused by long-term, chronic air pollution," says George Thurston, a professor of environmental medicine at NYU Langone Health.
+"In the past, the EPA has not accepted that COPD is caused by long-term, chronic air pollution," says George Thurston, a professor of environmental medicine at NYU Langone Health.

-But, now, this study adds to the evidence that the benefits of cleaning the air are even larger than previously calculated, because the findings suggest that long-term exposure to air pollution is damaging to lung health.
+But, now, this study adds to the evidence that the benefits of cleaning the air are even larger than previously calculated because the findings suggest that long-term exposure to air pollution is damaging to lung health.

-Thurston says if these long-term cumulative effects would be included in policymakers' cost-benefit calculations, "the benefits will even more so outweigh the the cost of moving forward on cleaning the air."
+Thurston says if these long-term cumulative effects were to be included in policymakers' cost-benefit calculations, "the benefits will even more so outweigh the the cost of moving forward on cleaning the air."